facebookresearch/CompilerGym/docs/source/envs/mlir.rst

 RL Wrapper
 ~~~~~~~~~~

 The environment uses some non OpenAI Gym spaces in the action space.
+To be able
-To be able to train with off-the-shelf RL frameworks there is a
+to train with off-the-shelf RL frameworks there is a wrapper (constructed using
-`wrapper <compiler_gym.wrappers.mlir.make_mlir_rl_wrapper_env>` that converts
+:func:`compiler_gym.wrappers.mlir.make_mlir_rl_wrapper_env`) that converts the
-the action space to use only OpenAI Gym spaces.
+action space to use only OpenAI Gym spaces.

 Installation